We’re dedicated to creating safer, more productive lives for infants, children, young adults, and families through our comprehensive programs.

 Residential Group Care

 - Our LifeSkills program is provided to all clients living in residential group care.
 Twice a week, clients attend group trainings that provide them with the knowledge and tools they will need for independent living – keeping a clean room, personal hygiene, shopping & cooking, how to do laundry, educational planning, using community services, and applying for a job.
 Clients are tested pre and post-trainings.
-This year’s post-assessment average was 80%.
+This year’s post-assessment average was 93%, up from 13% from last year.

-- 453 adults, teens and children either received limited services or were enrolled in SafetyNet’s weekly therapeutic support groups and individual therapy for victims of domestic violence.
+- 472 adults, teens and children either received limited services or were enrolled in SafetyNet’s weekly therapeutic support groups and individual therapy for victims of domestic violence.
+Of those, 96 adult, 39 teen and 41 child clients enrolled in group and/or individual therapy and successfully completed the program.
+53 children were provided on-site childcare services by our volunteers while their parents and older siblings attended group.

 - Volunteers and interns are an invaluable resource for the SafetyNet program.
 This past year, we had four interns from a variety of schools – FAU, Palm Beach Atlantic University, and Barry University.
 These interns volunteer 10-12 hours a week and provide assistance for all aspects of the program.

-- The agency provided 126 portable cribs for free to parents in need to ensure their child had a safe place to sleep.
+- The agency provided 148 portable cribs for free to parents in need to ensure their child had a safe place to sleep.
 Along with the cribs, each family received educational material to help inform them of the practices of safe sleep.
-Additionally, 32 free car seats and instructions on how to install them properly, were provided to families in need.

 Do you want to help change a life today?